ALL THE REAL GIRLS

 “All The Real Girls” is comparable to a joke that only a handful of people will get.
 Those who do not get it will disregard it and never return.
 The few that do, however, will cherish it and pass it along to all who will respect it.
 Most know David Gordon Green for his recent success in “Pineapple Express,” but Green was producing this masterpiece before he was toying with the Judd Apatow crew.
 “All The Real Girls” is Green’s version of “Varsity Blues,” with family, friends, and young love encapsulating a considerable portion of the film (minus the football aspect of “Blues”).

-Paul Schneider gains my utmost respect, delivering a career starting performance as Paul, a ladies man who finally meets the right girl in Noel (Zooey Deschanel).
-There is no flourishing montages where they meet out of the blue, where all their friends support them, or the normal rigmarole that most romantic comedies deliver.
+Paul Schneider gains my utmost respect, delivering a career-starting performance as Paul, a ladies’ man who finally meets the right girl in Noel (Zooey Deschanel).
+There are no flourishing montages where they meet out of the blue, where all their friends support them, or the standard rigmarole that most romantic comedies deliver.
 Instead, their falling in love is raw and natural.
 Noel is Paul’s best friend, Tip’s (Shea Whigham) sister, which causes friction between Paul and Tip.
-Paul reassures Tip, that despite his sorted sexual history, he has the best intentions, but it is Noel who proves disloyal with a new haircut and a new perspective on life.
+Paul reassures Tip that despite his sorted sexual history, he has the best intentions, but Noel proves disloyal with a new haircut and a new perspective on life.

 Zooey Deschanel proves that she was born to break hearts long before “500 Days of Summer,” and with her Southern drawl, you cannot help but fall in love just as Paul does in “All The Real Girls” and just as Tom does in “500 Days Of Summer.”
 Likewise, you cannot help the devastation experienced when her characters reveal their true natures, and Zooey wrenches at your heart in a way only she can.